maxboels/video-action-recognition-datasets/README.md

 -----------
 This repository contains video datasets that can be used for training coarse to fine-grained (phase, step and action) temporal classification tasks.

-Thank you to my collegue Luis C. Garcia-Peraza-Herrera for initiating the content and repo structure.
+Thank you to my colleague Luis C. Garcia-Peraza-Herrera for initiating the content and repo structure.

 Surgical video datasets
 -------------------